| Controlling Whiteflies

 Prep for garden clean up in the fall.
 This checklist highlights garden chores to tackle in fall, and rewards you with a shorter to-do list in spring, plus helps eliminate garden pests and diseases.

 The tiny Asian Citrus Psyllid (ACP) threatens citrus worldwide, because it can carry incurable Citrus Greening Disease.
-Learn the telltale signs of this invasive pest and this disease, who to contact, and how to protect against it.
+Learn the telltale signs of this invasive pest and this disease, who to contact, and how to protect against it with garden insecticide.

 |Controlling Asian Longhorned Beetles